aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/image-manipulation/resize-eps-images/_index.md

 }
 ```

-## Step 4: Resizing in Percents
+## How to Resize EPS Using Percentages

-Finally, let's resize an EPS image using percentages, providing a flexible approach to adjust image size.
+Percent‑based resizing lets you scale the image relative to its original size.

 ```csharp
 public static void ResizeInPercents()